jingz/try-lang/readings/ux.md

         - knowing which key to press (syntactic)
         - comprehend the motion of the cursor (computer concept)

+#### My UX Theory

+- It's true content
+- benefit to user / listener / audient
+- on the right time and place
+- come from good intention.
+- polite introducing

 ---------

 #### Recognize the Diversity